HP and Oracle set for court clash over Itanium

 Instead of a jury, Santa Clara Superior Court Judge James Kleinberg will decide the first phase of the trial- namely, whether there is a contract between HP and Oracle, and its terms, said HP spokesman Michael Thacker.

-If Kleinberg decides in HP's favour, then a jury will decide whether Oracle violated the contract, and damages, Thacker said.
+If Kleinberg decides in HP's favor, then a jury will decide whether Oracle violated the contract, and damages, Thacker said.

 In court last month, Kleinberg compared the case to a divorce, saying "this case appears to be the end of a marriage" between the technology giants.